Jumping position: Variations in leg position

 Leg position may vary slightly between disciplines.
 Combining a relatively short stirrup with a need for security, Eventers and steeplechase jockeys tend to have a slightly forward leg position, with the foot "home" in the iron.
-The more forward leg position increases security, making it more difficult for the rider to become dislodged.
+The forward leg position increases security, making it more difficult for the rider to become dislodged.
 This is important in both sports because riders jump solid fences at high speed, where the horse is more likely to stumble or fall if it hits the fence.
 Especially in the case of steeplechase jockey, a fall could be extremely dangerous, as the other horses in the race could trample him or her.

-The foot can be placed "home" (with the stirrup behind the ball of the foot, near the heel) for security purposes.
+The foot can be placed "home" (with the stirrup behind the ball of the foot, near the heel), for security purposes.
 This decreases the chance that the rider will lose a stirrup should a horse jump or land awkwardly.
-However, this is very dangerous in the manner that should the rider fall, the foot may become caught in the iron and a rider could be dragged by the horse, ending in serious injury or death.
+However, this is very dangerous in that should the rider fall, the foot may become caught in the iron and a rider could be dragged by the horse, resulting in serious injury or death.

 Position of the seat, hips, and thighs

-The rider keeps his or her weight toward the pelvis, and generally has enough weight in the stirrups to be suspended in the air over the saddle, rather than sitting on the horse's back.
+The rider keeps their weight toward the pelvis and generally has enough weight in the stirrups to be suspended in the air over the saddle, rather than sitting on the horse's back.
 The rider should not bring the hips too far forward, over the pommel, as seen in the fault of jumping ahead.
-This changes the rider's balance, and creates a potentially dangerous position.
+This changes the rider's balance and creates a potentially dangerous position.

 The hip joints are especially important, as they are the connection between the lower leg (which remains still), and the upper body.
 The hips should be very flexible, opening and closing as needed.
 The hips should always move backward from the neutral position, not forward (a sign that the rider is jumping ahead).